MicrosoftDocs/sql-docs/docs/ssms/quickstarts/connect-query-sql-server.md

 ## Prerequisites

-To complete this tutorial, you need SQL Server Management Studio and access to a SQL Server instance.
+To complete this article, you need SQL Server Management Studio and access to a SQL Server instance.

 * Install [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).